guardian/workflow-frontend/CONTRIBUTING.md

 You can test the `!Downs` portion of the script by simply deleting (or moving) your evolutions file and reloading Workflow.
-Play should detect that the evultion is no longer required, and automatically apply the downgrade statements.
+Play should detect that the evolution is no longer required, and automatically apply the downgrade statements.